-In this lab you will experiment with different types of inputs and outputs (I/O) used on the BAScontrol22.
+In this lab you will experiment with different types of inputs and outputs (I/O) used on the BAScontrol22/22S as well as different data types used in the wiresheets.

+I/O Types

 We will be experimenting with sensor and control I/O only; the networking connections will be discussed elsewhere.
 The controller user manual lists 3 areas of consideration for I/O, as discussed below.